TrevorDArcyEvans/InBloom/README.md

 Note that the implementation maintains the error rate below the requested 1%.

+On *Debian Linux*, there seems to be an overhead of ~30 MB to run the program but this does not increase appreciably with the number of data items.

 ## Conclusions

 The selected data type is a *GUID* which is guaranteed to be unique.
 More realistic data would